robcowart/elastiflow/INSTALL.md

 > I plan to do some additional benchmarking soon, and will update the above table based on those results.

+New to Elasticsearch?
+To to reduce the headache in setting up a ELK stack it is recommended to read this: https://www.elastic.co/guide/en/elasticsearch/guide/current/hardware.html https://www.elastic.co/guide/en/elasticsearch/guide/current/heap-sizing.html

 ## Setting up Elasticsearch

 Previous versions of ElastiFlow&trade; required no special configuration for Elasticsearch.
 However changes made to Elasticsearch 7.x, require that the following settings be made in `elasticsearch.yml`: